Jacobs Entertainment: History

-Jacobs purchased the Piñon Plaza casino in Carson City, Nevada in 2006 for $14.5 million, and rebranded it as the Gold Dust West Carson City.
-The company opened its third casino under the Gold Dust West name in Elko, Nevada in 2007.
+Jacobs purchased the Piñon Plaza casino in Carson City, Nevada, in 2006 for $14.5 million, and rebranded it as the Gold Dust West Carson City.
+The company opened its third casino under the Gold Dust West name in Elko, Nevada, in 2007.

-In 2008 and 2009, the company bought out the shares of Richard Jacobs, leaving his son as the sole owner.
+In 2008 and 2009, the company bought out the shares of Richard E. Jacobs, leaving his son as the sole owner.

 The company acquired the Nautica Entertainment Complex from Jeffrey Jacobs in phases between 2008 and 2012.
 It then purchased the Greater Cleveland Aquarium, located in the complex, in 2014.

 Jacobs offered itself for sale to MTR Gaming in 2013 for $145 million in stock, but withdrew the offer after MTR agreed to be acquired by Eldorado Resorts.
 The Jacobses had begun purchasing shares in MTR Gaming in 2006, eventually accumulating an 18 percent stake in the company.
 Later in the year, Jacobs made a competing offer to buy MTR, and then withdrew it after Eldorado increased its offer.

 Since 2008, Jacobs has pursued plans to develop a casino in Diamondhead, Mississippi.
 The state gaming commission rejected the proposal in March 2017, but the company filed an appeal.

-Jacobs purchased the Sands Regency Casino Hotel in Reno, a few blocks away from the Gold Dust West casino, for $30 million in July 2017.
+Jacobs purchased the Sands Regency Casino Hotel in Reno, a few blocks away from the Gold Dust West Casino, for $30 million in July 2017.
 The company soon began a $500-million plan to redevelop the corridor between the two casinos with mixed-use developments and retail and entertainment venues.

 In April 2018, Jacobs sold Colonial Downs, which had been closed since 2014.
 The track was sold to Revolutionary Racing, a Chicago-based group of investors and gaming executives, for a price of more than $20 million.